kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 ![False Colour SWIR Maps](RExam_Images/FCSWIR_REVPLOTS.png)

+> **Interpretation**
-**Interpretation: False Colour Shortwavelength Infrared (SWIR) plots are generated using SWIR1 mapped to the red channel, NIR mapped to the green channel and Green mapped to the blue channel.
+> False Colour Shortwavelength Infrared (SWIR) plots are generated using SWIR1 mapped to the red channel, NIR mapped to the green channel and Green mapped to the blue channel.
 This composite is useful for discriminating between vegetated and non-vegetated surfaces, where moist exposed soil appears darker than dry areas.
 Healthy plants reflect NIR strongly and absorb SWIR.
 Dense coniferous vegetation appears dark green; Grassland/shrubland open meadows appear light or lime green.
 Logged cutblocks appear in shades of pink since bare soil, rocks and wood reflect high levels of SWIR (boosting the red channel) and moderate visible green light (boosting the blue channel).
 A combination of high red (SWIR) and moderate blue (green visible band) with lower green (NIR) creates the light pink to magenta colour.
 Watercourses appear purple since water strongly absorbs both SWIR and NIR wavelengths (i.e., red and green are very low) and reflects some visible green light (seen as blue).
 Shallow gravel riverbeds as in the Waiparous basin or water with suspended sediment adds a signal back into the SWIR/red or green channels, mixing with the blue to create a purplish tone (not pure black).

 Landsat 5 TM Bands (1985 and 2010 imagery), SWIR1 = Band 5, NIR = Band 4, Red = Band 3, Green = Band 2
 > Landsat 5 False Colour NRG image R code example: